IBS Treated with Fennel Essential Oil and Curcumin

 • Fenchone (11%)

-Other research has shown that pinene and anethole are significantly antifungal.
+Other studies have shown that pinene and anethole are significantly antifungal.

 The Spanish research also found fennel oil bothers yeast, but not human tissue cells.
 A 1.25 uL/mL concentration was safe for skin cells (keratinocytes), liver cells (hepatocytes) and connective tissue cells (fibroblasts).
 This means that fennel kills yeast cells but is safe for human cells.
 Why?
 Because nature is smart.